Solving the problems of your own systematic review with peers

 This module will take students through the process of doing a systematic review.
 It will focus on the practicalities, and build on the introductory modules.
 The module will use a problem-based learning approach in which each participant brings a specific topic for a systematic review to discuss, justify and revise during the module.
 It will stress the importance of choosing the correct study design to answer the question posed by the systematic review and will, therefore, not be restricted to systematic reviews of randomized trials.

-The last date for receipt of complete applications is 5pm Friday 11th February 2022.
+We will begin accepting applications for this course on 1st September 2021.
+The last date for receipt of complete applications is 5pm Friday 13th October 2022.
 Regrettably, late applications cannot be accepted.

 This course will take the participants through the process of doing a systematic review and will focus on the practicalities rather than the theory.